patrick-crawford/WEB422-Backup/notes/intro-web-api-security.md

 With our extremely simple "vehicles" API in place and producing data, we can now move on to discuss how we might *protect* this data from unwanted (unauthorized) access.

 Back in WEB322, we discussed a number of [security considerations](https://web322.ca/notes/week12) that are vital to a modern web application.
-This primairly included coverage of HTTPS, Certificates / Certificate Authorities and password encryption (hashing).
+This primarily included coverage of HTTPS, Certificates / Certificate Authorities and password encryption (hashing).
 In today's example, we will focus on bcrypt, as well as a refresher on setting up a MongoDB Atlas DB to store our user information & credentials.

 <br>